Clientside Goodies

 <option value="yellow">Yellow</option>

-state variable.
-We also set the width and height of the div for better visibility.<div style={{ backgroundColor: bgColor, width: '100px', height: '100px' }}></div>
+</select>bgColor state:bgColor state variable.
+We also set the width and height of the div for better visibility.<div style={{ backgroundColor: bgColor, width: '100px', height: '100px' }}></div>handleColorChange function is called.
+This function updates the bgColor state with the new color value, causing the background color of the div to change accordingly.7.
+Search Filter

 In this exercise, you are tasked with creating a simple Search Filter component that allows users to filter a list of items based on their search input.